-carry the largest stock of 14K and 16K Gold Rings in this part of the state.
-233 Mohawks, 0 8 8 6 0 0 0-12 AS SECOND GAME.
-Junior Stars, 1 1 4 8 4 0 8 1 \-1 0 Mohawks, 0 0 0 1 0 0 4 2 0-On Saturday the Junior Stars played FITS the Y. M. C. A. nine from Ann Arbor and again the foreign team was entirely outclassed, not being able to make a single score.
+52 Junior Stars, 1 1 4 8 4 0 8 1 4-17 Mohawks.
+0 0 0 1 0 0 4 2 0-7

+On Saturday the Junior Stare played the Y. M. C. A. nine from Ann Arbor and again the foreign team was entirely outclassed, not being able to make a single score.
 The game was called at the end of the sixth inning, standing 19 to 0 in favor of the Stars.
-FIRST GAME.

 This game was followed by a hot game between Stockbridge and the Chelsea first nine.
-The visitors won out 17 to 7.
-Monday Dexter and Chelsea crossed bats and the Dexter boys went off the ground after the game with the score standing 15 to 10 against them.
-Tuesday the K. of of P. nine and the Junior Stars played.
-Both sides got plenty of exercise in this game as the score of 48 to 29 in favor of the Stars shows.
+The visitors won out 17 to 7,

+Monday Dexter and Chelsea crossed bats and the Dexter boys went of the ground after the game with the score standing 15 to 19 against them.

+Tuesday the K. of of P. pine and the unior Stars played.
+Both sides got plenty of exercise in this game as the score of 48 to 29 in favor of the Stars

 Yesterday the Junior Stars went to North Lake and played a game with the nine belonging to that place.
 The Stars won 22 to 6.
-Score by innings as follows: 0 0 3 1 0 5 2 11 \-- 22 Junior Stars, 2100001 11-6 North Lake, Saturday afternoon the Stars will play their last game of the season as a club.
+Score by innings as follows: 0 0 8 1 0 5 2 11 -- 92 Junior Stars.
+210000111-6 North Lake,

+Saturday afterneon the Stars will play heir last game of the season as a club.
 It will be against Plymouth, who earlier in the year they defeated by the score of 10 to 4.
-This will be sure to be a good game and as it is the last of the season everybody who can should turn out to it Wirt S. McLaten, captain of the Junior Stars, in a letter to the sporting editor of the Detroit Tribune offers to settle the and the Detroit Mohawks at Ypsilanti, or some other neutral place, the losing team to pay the expenses of the trips and dinner Christmas, and Saturday evenings. for both, at some good hotel.
-The Stars will dispense with the services of Warren Boyd, who played in the two games Fri day, and will play Paul Bacon, the lineup and age of the players being as follows: W. McLaren, r. f., 17; G. BeGole, 1 b., 18; Ray Cook, 2 b., 15; A. Raftrey, 3 b., 16; L B.Gole, c., 14; C. Rogers, p., 17; Paul Bacon, l. f., 18; H. Holmes, s. s., 15; McGuinness, c. f., 15.
-Bill Pique in the Linden Leader says: Rockefeller has been giving a few thousands to charity or establishing a library somewhere.
+This will be sure to be a good game and as it is the last of the season everybody who can should turn out to it.

+Wirt S. McLaten, captain of the Junior Stars, in a fetter to the sporting editor of the Detroit Tribune offers to settle the question of supremacy between the Stars and the Detroit Mohawks at Ypsilanti, or some other neutral place, the losing team to pay the expenses of the trips and dinner | Christmas, and Saturday evenings. for both, at some good hotel.
+The Stars will dispense with the services of Warren Boyd, who played in the two games Fri day, and will play Paul Bucon, the lineup and age of the players being as follows: W. McLaren, r. f., 17; G. BeGole, 1 b., 18; Ray Cook, 9 b., 15; A. Raftrey, 8 b., 16; L B. Gole, c., 14; C. Rogers, p., 17; Paul Bacon, l. f., 18; H Holmes, s. s., 15; McGuinness, c. f., 15.

+Bill Pique in the Linden Leader says: Rockefeller line been giving a few thousands to charity or establishing a library somewhere.
 Gasoline has gone up to 14 cents per gallon.
 The people pays the bill and John gets the credit.
-'Twould be the have John and Andrew to buy them & Stimson's.
-Stores Will Close Earlier.
+'Twould be the height of folly for the people to operate the oil business or steel trade.
+What Engraving of names and dates free of charge on all would the poor people do if they didn't have John and Andrew to buy them libraries and poor houses.
+John is all a Judson Nor an Anti-Judson Meve.